Skip to content

 If you're creating a resource card that's similar to one that already exists in the discovery tool (for example in the same series or by the same publisher) it can be quicker to duplicate the existing resource and edit it rather than creating a new record.

-Simply find the resource in a playlist and click the copy icon underneath the resource.
+Simply find the resource in a playlist, select 'edit card' and click the copy icon on the left of the screen.

 Adding attributes (tags)